mpatacchiola/self-supervised-relational-reasoning/README.md

 - [jupyter notebook](./essential_notebook.ipynb) step-by-step explanation of the code with both train and linear-evaluation phases.

 The essential code above, trains a self-supervised relation module on CIFAR-10 with a Conv4 backbone.
 The backbone is stored at the end of the training and can be used for other downstream tasks (e.g. classification, image retrieval).
+The GPU is not required for those examples.
 This has been tested on `Ubuntu 18.04 LTS` with `Python 3.6` and `Pytorch 1.4`.

 Code to reproduce the experiments